Eschatologue/CM_wiki/docs/spells/5th-level.md

 A shimmering wall of bright light appears at a point you choose within range.
 The wall appears in any orientation you choose: horizontally, vertically, or diagonally.
 It can be free floating, or it can rest on a solid surface.
 The wall can be up to 60 feet long, 10 feet high, and 5 feet thick.
 The wall blocks line of sight, but creatures and objects can pass through it.
 It emits bright light out to 120 feet and dim light for an additional 120 feet.

-When the wall appears, each creature in its area must make a Constitution Saving Throw.
+When the wall appears, each creature in its area must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes 4d8 radiant damage, and it is blinded for 1 minute.
 On a successful save, it takes half as much damage and isn't blinded.
 A blinded creature can make a Constitution :d20-save: **Saving Throw** at the end of each of its turns, ending the effect on itself on a success.

 A creature that ends its turn in the wall's area takes 4d8 radiant damage.